 Buckwheat soba noodles are very popular in Japanese cuisine.
 Silky, healthy, and delicious, they are my favorite of the noodles.
-In this recipe, they are paired with a lot of nutritious vegetables, blanched in a miso broth, which then reduces to a sauce, and mixed with a black sesame relish.
+In this recipe, they are paired with a lot of nutritious vegetables, blanched in a miso broth, which then reduced to a sauce, and mixed with a black sesame relish.
 Everything you need is in this bowl of food.
 The recipe is adopted from Ottolenghi's "Plenty more", an incredible book I highly recommend to vegetarians and vegans.

 For the soba noodles, boil for 3 - 4 minutes: